bhanuprasadcherukuvada/long-tail-assgn/readme.md

    ##### Alternative deployement
-      - we can we ECS service for deploying the docker compose services directly
+   - we can use ECS service for deploying the docker compose services directly